-• In the draft rule, the contingent project thresholds were to be linked to the greater of five per cent of the MAR or ARR and the RIT-T, as varied, for transmission and the proposed RIT-D, as varied, for distribution.
-In the final rule, the distribution and transmission contingent project thresholds are based on the greater of \$30 million or five per cent of the ARR or MAR, respectively.

-• In the draft rule, the shared assets cost adjustment mechanism was to only apply to a shared asset providing both standard control services and alternative control services or unregulated services in distribution, and both prescribed transmission services and unregulated services in transmission.
-The final rule limits the mechanism to a shared asset providing both standard control services and unregulated services in distribution, and both prescribed transmission services and unregulated services in distribution, and both prescribed transmission services and unregulated services in distribution, and both prescribed transmission services and unregulated services in distribution, and both prescribed transmission services and unregulated services in distribution, and both prescribed transmission services and unregulated services and unregulated services in distribution, and both prescribed transmission services and unregulated services and unregulated services in distribution, and both prescribed transmission services and unregulated services and unregulated services in distribution, and both prescribed transmission services and unregulated services in distribution.
+- In the draft rule, the contingent project thresholds were to be linked to the greater of five per cent of the MAR or ARR and the RIT-T, as varied, for transmission and the proposed RIT-D, as varied, for distribution.
+In the final position rule, the distribution and transmission contingent project thresholds will now be based on the greater of \$30 million or five per cent of the ARR or MAR, respectively. - In the draft rule, the shared assets cost adjustment mechanism was to only apply to a shared asset providing both standard control services and alternative control services or unregulated services in distribution, and both prescribed transmission services and unregulated services in transmission.
+The final position rule now limits the mechanism to a shared asset providing both standard control services and unregulated services in distribution, and both prescribed transmission services and unregulated services in transmission.